Published: February 2, 2017

 In April 2016 CSCS ceased issuing cards through the Profiled Route with applicants now required to have registered for, or achieved, an industry recognised qualification.

 Currently the Construction Related Occupation (CRO) card is issued without the requirement for the applicant to hold a nationally recognised qualification.
 On this basis, as announced in October 2015, the CRO card will no longer be issued from the end of March 2017.

 Following the withdrawal of the CRO card the next step towards a fully qualified workforce is perhaps the most challenging.
-Industry Accreditation (IA), also known as Grandfather Rights, allowed workers to obtain CSCS cards on the strength of an employers’ recommendation rather than the achievement of a recognised qualification.
+Industry Accreditation (IA) allowed workers to obtain CSCS cards on the strength of an employers’ recommendation rather than the achievement of a recognised qualification.
 CSCS closed IA to new applicants in 2010 but those already holding a card are currently able to renew on the same basis.